Karina's Sweet Potato Black Bean Enchiladas

 And Babycakes, these are so very mucho scrumptious.
 Seriously.
 I kid you not.
 Make a batch for a girls' night in, or a laid back Sunday brunch.

-Or dazzle a vegetarian on Thanksgiving day.
+Or dazzle a vegetarian on Meatless Monday.

 Shown is family style, rolled into a baking dish.
 For company I prefer to nestle these babies into individual gratin dishes.
 It makes for a prettier presentation.
 I often vary the recipe (shocking, I know!) by adding a schmear of cream cheese down the middle of the corn tortilla.
 The chile sauce can be mild or hot.
 However you like it, Darling.
 Both ways are tasty.